dariansweb/arkansas-county-map/README.md

 > **County Boundary (Polygons)**
 > [https://gis.arkansas.gov/product/county-boundary-polygons/](https://gis.arkansas.gov/product/county-boundary-polygons/)

-This dataset represents the contemporary boundary of each county as established or altered by various Acts of the Arkansas Legislature. :contentReference[oaicite:0]{index=0}
+This dataset represents the contemporary boundary of each county as established or altered by various Acts of the Arkansas Legislature.

+---

 ### Population Data

 Population estimates for each county were obtained from the U.S. Census Bureau:

-> **County Population Totals: 2020-2024**
+> **County Population Totals: 2020–2024**
 > [https://www.census.gov/data/tables/time-series/demo/popest/2020s-counties-total.html](https://www.census.gov/data/tables/time-series/demo/popest/2020s-counties-total.html)

-This page features files containing county population totals and components of change for years 2020 to 2024. :contentReference[oaicite:1]{index=1}
+This page features files containing county population totals and components of change for years 2020 through 2024.

+---

 ## 🎯 Use Cases